World's oldest person celebrates his 116th birthday in Japan

 Kimura was crowned the world's oldest person by Guinness World Records last December after the death of 115-year-old Dina Manfredini of Iowa in the United States.

-"I truly congratulate your on your 116th birthday," Prime Minister Shenzo Abe said in a video message.
+"I truly congratulate you on your 116th birthday," Prime Minister Shenzo Abe said in a video message.

 "I'm 58 years old, still a young man at only half your age.
 Thanks to your generation's efforts, Japan could overcome several difficult times and achieve the prosperity we enjoy today.
 Your healthy existence becomes our confidence and pride."